Uncharted Waters Online: La Frontera

 "La Frontera" is the first expansion pack for Uncharted Waters Online released in 3 installments the first of which is titled "Aztec" on August 30, 2006.
 This extends the Age of Exploration from the early 16th century into the 17th century with new areas in South America & North America.
-The second chapter of the expansion titled "Angkor" was released December 6, 2006 expanding the world map through Southeast Asia.
-The third chapter of the expansion titled "Spice Islands" will continue to expand the world map throughout Southeast Asia.
+The second chapter of the expansion titled "Angkor" was released on December 6, 2006, expanding the world map through Southeast Asia.
+The third chapter of the expansion titled "Spice Islands" continues to expand the world map throughout Southeast Asia.

 Apart from new storyline the expansion includes "pirate islands" for irreputable players, "debates" using discovery card battles for adventurers' bragging rights, "joint built shipwrightery" for craftsmen, duels in towns, housing for all players, and a commissioned ferry service between large cities.
-The expansion will also include interactive towns that players can change from being a Merchant, Adventurer, or Navy town.
+The expansion also includes interactive towns that players can change from being a Merchant, Adventurer, or Navy town.